rob-blackbourn/JetBlack.JsonConsoleLogger/README.md

 At present the public interface provided by the Microsoft logging framework passes an important parameter as an internal class.
 Reflection is used in order to access this parameters. **If the underlying implementation is changed this logger will break.**

+## Installation

+The package can be installed from [nuget](https://www.nuget.org/packages/JetBlack.JsonConsoleLogger/).

 ## Usage

 This is a modification of the logger in `Microsoft.Extensions.Logging.Console`, and can be used